5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Spent: $215

-Flight landed at Providenciales (PLS) airport — small, efficient, pleasantly low-stress compared to Caribbean mega-airports.
-Taxi to Grace Bay: $35 (there's no Uber, no public transport, and no argument about the fare).
+Flights land at Providenciales (PLS) airport — small, efficient, pleasantly low-stress compared to Caribbean mega-airports.
+Taxi to Grace Bay runs $35 (there's no Uber, no public transport, and no argument about the fare).

-Rented a condo through VRBO — $250/night with a kitchen, which felt essential once I learned that a Caesar salad at a beachfront restaurant costs $22.
+Rent a condo through VRBO for around $250/night with a kitchen, which turns essential the moment you learn a Caesar salad at a beachfront restaurant costs $22.

-Walked to Grace Bay Beach at 3PM.
-And stopped.
+Walk to Grace Bay Beach at 3PM.
+And stop.

 The photos don't exaggerate.
 The water is an absurd shade of turquoise — not blue, not green, but a color that doesn't exist outside of Photoshop and, apparently, this beach.
 The sand is powder.
 Not "powder-like" — actual powder that squeaks under your feet and doesn't stick to your skin.

-I walked 2 km along the shoreline.
-No seaweed.
-No rocks.
-No currents.
+Walk 2 km along the shoreline and you'll find no seaweed, no rocks, no currents.
 Just calm, warm, impossibly clear water extending to a reef line 100 meters offshore.

-Grocery run at IGA Graceway Plaza: $85.
-For basics — eggs, bread, fruit, chicken, pasta, beer.
+Grocery run at IGA Graceway Plaza: budget $85 for basics — eggs, bread, fruit, chicken, pasta, beer.
 Everything is imported.
 A box of cereal costs $8.
 A six-pack of beer is $14.
-I stared at a $7 jar of peanut butter and questioned my life choices.
+A $7 jar of peanut butter will make you question a few life choices.

-Dinner: cooked pasta at the condo. $0 (already bought the groceries).
+Dinner: pasta cooked at the condo. $0, because the groceries are already bought.

 Day 2: Da Conch Shack and Smith's Reef